Security-Onion-Solutions/securityonion-docs/cases.rst

 Attachments
 -----------

 On the Attachments tab, you can upload attachments.
+For each attachment, you can optionally define TLP and add tags.
+Cases will automatically generate SHA256, SHA1, and MD5 hash values for each attachment.

 .. image:: images/cases-attachments.png
   :target: _images/cases-attachments.png